History

 - A fact sheet with information about the particular habits, markings, and facts concerning your animal.

-For more information about how to participate in our Animal Adoption Program, please contact the Park Association at (423)229-9449.
+For more information about participating in our Animal Adoption Program, please contact the Park at (423)229-9449.

 Gift Shop

-A gift shop in the Nature Center, operated by the Bays Mountain Park Association, stocks reasonably priced merchandise for shoppers of all ages.
-For the school children, there is a wide variety of toys, many of which help to teach some principle of science.
-For adults, there are starfinders, sweat shirts, books on many scientific subjects and a wide variety of other gifts.
-The gift shop also has a large stock of National Geographic, nature, space and astronomy videos that are available for free checkout to Association members.
+A gift shop in the Nature Center, operated by the Bays Mountain Park Commission, stocks reasonably priced merchandise for shoppers of all ages.
+For the school children, there is a wide variety of toys, many of which help to teach some principles of science.
+For adults, there are star finders, sweatshirts, books on many scientific subjects, and a wide variety of other gifts.
+All funds generated from the gift shop are solely used for park purposes and help support our mission of preserving the park for future generations.

 Volunteer Program